je3m/NOT_MTGO/README.md

   -added ability and targetplayer to itemonstack -added health to players
   -added damage to cards
-  -Tarfire correctly resolves on both creatures and players
+  -Tarfire correctly resolves on both creatures and players as well as killing creatures